- Beauty Glossary

 How often should I be using fragrance free beauty products?

 Just like everything in life, all things should be used in moderation.
 As long as the product is truly fragrance free and boasts an impressively clean ingredients list, regular use should be fine.

 Are there any negative side effects of fragrance free beauty products?

 Unfortunately, a lot of products may claim that they are fragrance free, but tougher regulations on this label are still to be put in place.
 Some brands may use that fragrance free label but still include ingredients like citronellol, citral and linalool, which is why it is so important to check that ingredients list (yes, we know it can be a bit of a bore, but your skin will seriously thank you).

 What’s the difference between unscented and fragrance free beauty products?

 Sure, both titles seem like they would mean the same thing, but the difference is pretty big.
 We already know that fragrance-free means that, hopefully, no fragrances have been added to the naturally occurring scents already provided.

 So, what does unscented mean?
 Unfortunately, unscented products can actually be more harmful to you.
 You may be fooled into thinking that if something doesn’t smell, then it’s probably much better for your skin.
 Wrong.
 In a lot of cases, ‘unscented’ products contain more chemicals than the average product to mask any naturally occurring scents.
 Phthalates are very commonly used in ‘unscented’ items – a plasticising agent that you’ll want to avoid at all costs.

-Can a fragrance free product have a smell?
+Can a fragrance free beauty product have a smell?